Chapman gets to Castillo again, A’s beat Rays 4-2

 UP NEXT

 Oakland LHP Brett Anderson (7-4, 3.68 ERA) will start the series finale Sunday.
 Anderson’s seven wins match his total from the previous three seasons combined.
-Tampa Bay manager Kevin Cash has not named a starter.
+RHP Ryne Stanek (0-1, 2.53) will start as an opener for Tampa Bay.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports